cacaudev/mean-app-auth/README.md

   As JWTs are self-contained, all the necessary information is there, reducing the need to go back and forth to the database.

   Source: https://ponyfoo.com/articles/json-web-tokens-vs-session-cookies

+# How CORS Work

+  Cross-origin resource sharing (CORS) allows AJAX requests to skip the Same-origin policy and access resources from remote hosts.
+  CORS exists for security reasons and to limit which resources a browser can gain access to, from another website.
+Let’s say our site exists at http://someexampledomain.com and we want the JavaScript files on that site to access http://anotherdomain.com, we can’t do that unless the server at http://anotherdomain.com allows it.

+  ### app.js
+    var express = require('express');
+    var cors = require('cors');
+    var app = express();

+    app.use(cors());